 THE HISTORICAL BUDDHA by H.W.
 Schumann.
 This is almost as good as Nakamura’s book but much shorter and easier to read.
 Plus it still sells for a reasonable price.
 Another historical overview of the guy who started it all.

 HARDCORE ZEN The book that started my career had its origins as a website, which has long ago disappeared, and as a kind of long letter to my then 14 year old nephew Ben.
 Wisdom Publications heavily edited my original prose, making me sound like a raging punk teenager at times.
 But it’s still OK.
 It’s a basic overview of Dogen-style Zen Buddhism.
 Everybody seems to love the chapter on the Heart Sutra.
+Also available as an audiobook.

 SIT DOWN AND SHUT UP!
 This book goes much more into detail about Dogen’s philosophy.
 I tried to present what I understood of Shobogenzo from my study of it under the guidance of Gudo Nishijima.
 There’s now an on-line index of where the various quotations from Shobogenzo can be found.
+Also available as an audiobook.

 ZEN WRAPPED IN KARMA DIPPED IN CHOCOLATE This is my most important book and, as you might expect, the poorest seller of them all.
 It’s about how all this Zen mysticism fits in with the real world in the 21st century.
 It focuses on my own 2007 when my mom and my grandmother died, my wife left me, and I lost my job, all while I was traveling around the country trying to be Mr. Zen Master for the people who needed me to be that.

 SEX SIN AND ZEN The third Buddhist precept says, “Do not misuse sexuality,” but what does that really mean?
 I started practicing Zen and trying to follow its moral code when I was 18, so this is a question I’ve struggled with for pretty much as long as I’ve been a sexually active adult.
 This book is my answer.
 What’s yours?
+Also available as an audiobook.

 THERE IS NO GOD AND HE IS ALWAYS WITH YOU Most of the debate about religion vs. atheism leaves me cold.
 The giants in the field, people like Richard Dawkins, Christopher Hitchens and even Sam Harris seem to me to be addressing the wrong issues.
 With this book I tried to focus attention on what I think are the real issues when it comes to whether it makes rational sense to believe in God or not.
+Also available as an audiobook.

 DEATH TO ALL MONSTERS This is another of my novels.
 It’s my first and concerns my work at Tsuburaya Productions and my life as an American ex-pat in Japan.
 Gudo Nishijima is a character in the story.
 It’s a fun and fast-paced comedic adventure novel with some X-Files-ish overtones.
 The Zen themes are, again, subtle.
 I had the idea that I’d write books that had just enough sci-fi elements to be accepted by readers of that genre while sneaking little bits of Zen past them.